-Colin McCahon artworks sell for $3.7 million at auction
+Colin McCahon artworks sell for $3.7 million at BNZ auction

 However, there have been objections to the auction of such significant art pieces to private buyers, with former New Zealand prime minister Helen Clark saying BNZ should not be selling millions of dollars worth of art that was initially purchased when the bank was state-owned.

+"There is a limit to what public institutions in New Zealand can afford to buy, and as the market becomes more expensive, the public will depend more on the generosity and vision of collectors who choose to donate works."

+Former New Zealand prime minister Helen Clark said BNZ should not be selling millions of dollars worth of art that was initially purchased when the bank was state-owned.

-Today, Auckland Art Gallery claimed BNZ dismissed its concerns over the sale of significant New Zealand artwork.
+Today, Auckland Art Gallery also claimed BNZ dismissed its concerns over the sale of significant New Zealand artwork.

 Gallery director Kirsten Lacy said the artworks were purchased when the BNZ was in state ownership but transferred when it was privatised.